If I meet the Lieutenant-Governor, what do I call her?

 When speaking to the Lieutenant-Governor, you address her as “Your Honour”.
 When speaking about the Lieutenant-Governor, you refer to her as “Her Honour”.
-The spouse of the Lieutenant-Governor, Mr. Vienneau is referred to as “His Honour”.
+The spouse of the Lieutenant-Governor, Ms. Linda Boyle is referred to as “Her Honour”.

 It is customary to rise from your seat when the Lieutenant-Governor enters a room.

 Is music played when the Lieutenant-Governor enters a room?

 Depending on the type of event, it is traditional to play the Vice Regal Salute once the Lieutenant-Governor has entered the room.
 The Vice Regal Salute consists of the first six bars of “God Save the Queen” followed immediately by the first four and last four bars of “O Canada”.

 What is the Lieutenant-Governor’s role?

 The position of Lieutenant-Governor was established in the British North America Act, 1867.
 The primary role of Lieutenant-Governor is to represent Her Majesty, Queen Elizabeth II, Queen of Canada.
 The Lieutenant-Governor takes precedence over all others in the Province except the Sovereign, or the Governor General when acting on behalf of the Sovereign.
 The Lieutenant-Governor serves three primary functions:

 - Legislative - Each bill passed by the Legislative Assembly must receive Royal Assent, and is therefore signed by the Lieutenant-Governor.
 Her Honour also opens and closes each session of the Legislature.

 - Ceremonial - The Lieutenant-Governor also presents numerous awards and prizes

 - Social - Her Honour also serves as Honorary Patron, Honorary President or Honorary Member with over 100 charitable and community organizations